 The organization decided to move the main office from Reno to Las Vegas in 1989 to maximize membership and public education opportunities.
 Chan Hendrick was hired as the first Las Vegas-based Executive Director.
 Although the staff served a statewide role, the organization continued to have separate Northern and Southern chapters.

 The national ACLU helped to reorganize the affiliate in 1995 and recruited Gary Peck to serve as Executive Director.
 Peck unified the chapters into one statewide affiliate, with standing offices in both Reno and Las Vegas.
 In the mid-90’s, the ACLU of Nevada hired its first legal staff member, General Counsel Allen Lichtenstein.
 With Lichtenstein, the affiliate could take on complex First Amendment litigation, and earned a national reputation for securing full access to the sidewalks, plazas and parks of Clark County, including the famed Las Vegas “Strip,” for the purposes of free expression.

-The organization now has seven full-time and three part-time staff members and a fully staffed office in both Reno and Las Vegas.
+The organization now has eight full-time and two part-time staff members with fully staffed offices in both Reno and Las Vegas.
 In 2008, Jim and Beverly Rogers established the affiliate’s first endowed legal fellowship for a recent graduate of the University of Nevada, Las Vegas’s Boyd School of Law.